kaplanelad/shellfirm/README.md

     challenge: Default
 ```

-:information_source: To define custom checks that are not part of `shillfirm` baseline, add new checks to the config.yaml with the following field: `from: custom`.
+:information_source: To define custom checks that are not part of `shellfirm` baseline, add new checks to the config.yaml with the following field: `from: custom`.
 ```yaml
   - test: "command to check"
     method: Regex